jina-ai/examples/fashion-example-query/README.md

 ## Results

-So if we run this as it is, we will see our results filtered by Pullovers like this:
+So if we run this as it is, we will see our results filtered by pullovers like this:

 ![alt text](.github/images/results.png "Results")